 When entering treatment whether, for mental health and/or addiction, it is predominately because of what is not working.
 Thoughts, emotions and behaviors are out of control—often times in an attempt to avoid vulnerable or negative feelings.
 Self-doubt becomes pervasive, as we struggle to deal with life’s painful challenges.
 We feel alone in our anxious and/or intrusive thoughts, and increasing physical isolation.
 We feel stuck, hopeless and helpless.

 It does not help that our brain has been evolved to routinely scan for what’s wrong, what is not working, and when we find the bad news or the negative thing, we tend to double down our focus on it.
 It becomes our proof, and because it is familiar, it morphs into a kind of distorted comfort.
 Sometimes things that seem familiar or “normal” to us, actually aren’t so comfortable at all.
-Yet, we cling to these familiarities because at least it is better than uncertainty or the scary unknown, and it offers us the illusion of control, which in effect keeps up from having to risk stepping out of the sidelines of our own life.
+Yet, we cling to these familiarities because at least it is better than uncertainty or the scary unknown.
+It offers us the illusion of control.
+This, in effect keeps up from having to risk stepping out of the sidelines of our own life.

-Unfortunately, this ‘proof’ or negative stimuli imprint more quickly and have a greater and longer-lasting impact on our brains than positive stimuli.
-Mental health issues, loneliness, trauma, and/or substance abuse exacerbate these cognitive distortions and so we plummet, and eventually become stuck in the feedback loop of unhealthy and self-destructive thoughts, beliefs, and behaviors.
+Unfortunately, this ‘proof’ or negative stimuli imprint more quickly.
+They have a greater and longer-lasting impact on our brains than positive stimuli.
+Mental health issues, loneliness, trauma, and/or substance abuse exacerbate these cognitive distortions.
+This causes us to plummet, and eventually become stuck in the feedback loop of unhealthy and self-destructive thoughts, beliefs, and behaviors.

 At Clear Recovery Center, we focus on what works.
-We utilize a full continuum of care and approach that is individualized and evidence-based in order to promote inner strengths and resilience with a positive lasting effect on thinking, actions, and beliefs, while cultivating inner peace.
+We utilize a full continuum of care and approach that is individualized and evidence-based.
+This is in order to promote inner strengths and resilience with a positive lasting effect on thinking, actions, and beliefs.
 The goal of treatment is not just to think more positively, but also to cultivate an internal and external awareness of the obstacles that have kept us grounded in negative thinking.
 Thus, opening heart and mind to gaining alternate perspectives, finding meaningfulness, and building effective and sustainable coping strategies.

 Clear Recovery Center curriculum, evidence-based therapeutic modalities, and whole person compassionate approach to addiction and mental health recovery promotes simultaneous healing from the top down and bottom-up.
 Top-down interventions are focused on changing your thoughts and begin with looking at how the mind is interpreting information.
 Cognitive Behavioral Therapy (CBT), Mindfulness-based Cognitive therapy (MBCT), and psycho-education and skill-building are examples of Clear’s top-down approaches.